alexandragunder/champagne_coding-26022020/README.md

 ## Set-up
 1. Go through the steps in the file, ```CheatSheet_ChampagneCoding.pdf```
-2. Once Anaconda is installed, you should set up a new conda environment:
+2. Once Anaconda is installed, you should set up a new conda environment in the _terminal (macOS, Linux) or the anaconda prompt terminal (Windows)_:
 - __Option 1__: ```conda env create --name champagne_coding -f environment.yml```
 - __Option 2__: If that doesn't work, try ```conda create --name champagne_coding --file explicit_env.txt```
 - __NOTE:__ if this doesn't work and you're using Windows, you may have to install the Python packages as you go through the code